Mach-web/Machine_learning/README.md

 #### moving_average.ipynb

 Use the average of the previous 30 days to make current prediction.
+Remove trends and seasonality then use the moving_average to make predictions.